nickoala/sensor/examples/home-assistant/README.md

 ## Dynamic DNS and SSL Certificate

 This [blog post](https://home-assistant.io/blog/2015/12/13/setup-encryption-using-lets-encrypt/)
 tells you how to set up Dynamic DNS and SSL certificate.
-Its intructions are not tailored to Raspberry Pi and seem a little out-of-date.
+Its instructions are not tailored to Raspberry Pi and seem a little out-of-date.
 I summarize my experiences below: